 If you want to take certain species out of the water and home with you in Wisconsin, you’ll have to apply for a fishing stamp.
 In the Great Lakes, you’ll need a special permit to harvest Trout and Salmon, while going after any Trout inshore will require a separate stamp, along with Sturgeon.

-While a Great Lakes and inland Trout permit will set you back $10 regardless of where you’re from, a Sturgeon stamp can cost non-residents up to $45 more than residents!
+While a Great Lakes and inland Trout permit will set you back $10 regardless of where you’re from, a Sturgeon stamp carries a much bigger price if you’re coming from out-of-state.

 The process of obtaining a stamp is the same as getting a license.
 Apply at the same time with your social security number at hand and a form of ID, and you’re ready to get out on the water.

-You can buy your license directly from the Wisconsin DFW online.
-Their Go Wild web page allows you to sign up without having to leave home.
+You can buy your license directly from the Wisconsin DNR online.
 Sign up with your social security number and print your license as soon as you pay.

 If you’ve forgotten to pick up your license online, or just prefer face-to-face interaction, there’s a store around the corner for you.
 You can pick up your fishing license in a number of hardware stores, tackle shops, Walmart, and many more locations all across the state.